qwickly-org/QwickSteps/README.md

-# Qwickly - The 'quick to learn/type' Keyboard Layout
+# Qwickly - "quick to learn, quick to type" Keyboard Layout

 Easier to learn than Minimak, faster than Dvorak, and your shortcuts (mostly) stay put.